preemptive/r8-docs/README.md

 ## Introduction

+This is *<small>un</small>official* documentation for [R8](https://www.preemptive.com/blog/article/1101-r8-a-step-in-google-s-android-build-performance-roadmap/89-DashO).
+Google intends R8 to be a drop-in replacement for ProGuard but there are some differences in what is supported and how it works.

+>**Note:** Known issues reflected in this document were last tested on R8 v1.4.77 using Android Gradle Plugin v3.4.0-rc03.

 ## Enabling R8

 You can enable ProGuard or R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle buildscript: